 Lastly, explosion-proof battery enclosures may have special features to contain explosions of batteries.

-These features include high-strength steel, anti-fire base, and strong clamps.
+These features include high-strength steel, an anti-fire base, and strong clamps.

-Such enclosures are used for over-charging and forced-dischanging of batteries.
+Such enclosures are used for over-charging and forced-discharging of batteries.

-Explosion-proof battery cabinets are typically used for UL and other testing of batteries.
+Explosion-proof battery cabinets are typically used for UL and another testing of batteries.